Land grants in the Swan River Colony: Changes to conditions

 In 1831, the Colonial Office published what became known as the Ripon Regulations, which declared that crown land in Australia would from 1832 onwards be sold rather than granted.
 In Western Australia, public opinion held that the abolition of land grants would end emigration to the colony.
 So concerned were the settlers that Stirling was sent to England to plead their case on this and other matters.
 He was largely unsuccessful, and the granting of crown land ceased in 1832.

 Settlers who had previously been granted land continued to be bound by the grant conditions.
 In 1837, the Secretary of State for War and the Colonies, Lord Glenelg, responded to constant complaints by settlers about the strict enforcement of improvement conditions, by introducing land surrender provisions that allowed settlers to claim title to part of their grant by surrendering the remainder.
 Glenelg's intention was to enforce concentrated settlement in accordance with Edward Gibbon Wakefield's colonisation principles, which were in vogue at the time.
 However, because most settlers had elongated grants of which only a small portion was productive, the effect was to allow many settlers to secure title to their productive land by discarding the unproductive land.
 Being no longer obliged to improve their holdings, settlers of means could then invest their time and money in discovering and buying good land further from the settlement.
 Thus the effect was to further disperse the colony, and to concentrate the colony's wealth in a few hands.

-Effect on indigenous people
+Effect on Noongar people

-In the framing of the land grant conditions, no provisions were made for the indigenous people of the area, who were incorrectly thought to be nomads with no claim to the land over which they travelled.
-Most settlers refused the indigenous people permission to camp on or even pass through their grants.
-As more and more land was granted and fenced off, the indigenous people were increasingly denied access to their sacred sites and traditional hunting grounds.
-For example, by 1832 the Beeliar group were unable to approach the Swan or Canning Rivers without danger, because land grants lined the banks.
+In the framing of the land grant conditions, no provisions were made for the Indigenous people of the area, the Whadjuk Noongar people, who were incorrectly thought to be nomads with no claim to the land over which they travelled.
+Most settlers refused the Noongar people permission to camp on or even pass through their grants.
+As more and more land was granted and fenced off, Noongar people were increasingly denied access to their sacred sites and traditional hunting grounds.
+For example, by 1832 the Noongar Beeliar group were unable to approach the Swan and Canning rivers without danger, because land grants lined the banks.